huggingface/datasets/datasets/cmu_mocap/README.md

 The dataset contains motions in the following formats :

-- asf/amc : The ASF file (Acclaim Skeleton File) is a skeleton file .
+- asf-amc : The ASF file (Acclaim Skeleton File) is a skeleton file .
 AMC files (Acclaim Motion Capture data) are the motion files.
 Most of the time a single skeleton works for many different motions and rather than storing the same skeleton in each of the motion files, thus for each subject there is one ASF file along with AMC files for each motion.

 The AMC/ASF files can be parsed using [AMCParser library](https://github.com/CalciferZh/AMCParser).
 You can check the Usage section in this libary for more information.